chainguard-images/images/images/gitlab/README.md

 helm repo update
 ```

-Once you did this, you can install Gatekeeper to the target cluster:
+Once you did this, you can install Gitlab Kas to the target cluster:

 ```shell
     helm upgrade --install gitlab gitlab/gitlab \